rundeck/rundeck/docs/en/upgrading/upgrading.md

 1. Select your project
 2. Click the *Configure* tab in the header.
 3. Click the link under *Export Project Archive* to save it to your local disk.
+4. Make a copy of all project files under the projects directory for the project, e.g. `$RDECK_BASE/projects/NAME` (launcher) or `/var/rundeck/projects/NAME` (RPM/Deb).
+This includes the project.properties configuration as well as resources files.

 Perform a *clean* install Rundeck 2.0 (no cheating!).